-We demonstrate the adaptive solver capability in KPP version 3.0.0 with the GEOS-Chem global 3-D atmospheric chemistry model version 13.4.0 (Bey et al., 2001; https://doi.org/10.5281/zenodo.6511970).
-The chemical mechanism includes comprehensive oxidant-aerosol chemistry in the troposphere and the stratosphere with 291 chemical species and 913 reactions.
-Recent updates to the mechanism include Cl-Br-I tropospheric halogen chemistry (Wang et al., 2021), isoprene chemistry (Bates & Jacob, 2019), aromatic chemistry (Bates et al., 2021), hydroxymethanesulfonate cloud chemistry (Moch et al., 2020), and NO_y cloud and aerosol chemistry (Holmes et al., 2019).
-Heterogeneous sulfur chemistry that was previously simulated with a separate module was brought into KPP in version 13.4.0 with the addition of new rate functions.
+We demonstrate the adaptive solver capability in KPP version 3.0.0 with the GEOS-Chem global 3-D 364 atmospheric chemistry model version 13.4.0 (Bey et al., 2001; https://doi.org/10.5281/zenodo.6511970).
+365 The chemical mechanism includes comprehensive oxidant-aerosol chemistry in the troposphere and the 366 stratosphere with 291 chemical species and 913 reactions.
+Recent updates to the mechanism include Cl-Br-367 I tropospheric halogen chemistry (Wang et al., 2021), isoprene chemistry (Bates & Jacob, 2019), aromatic 368 chemistry (Bates et al., 2021), hydroxymethanesulfonate cloud chemistry (Moch et al., 2020), and NO{v} 369 370 cloud and aerosol chemistry (Holmes et al., 2019).
+Heterogeneous sulfur chemistry that was previously simulated with a separate module was brought into KPP in GEOS-Chem version 13.4.0 with the addition 371 372 of new rate functions.

-GEOS-Chem has been structured to interact with the KPP-generated solver code through the FlexChem interface which prepares data for the solver code, executes the code, and retrieves concentrations at the end of the time step.
-FlexChem allows GEOS-Chem to use modules outside of KPP for computing reaction rates, for example interfacing with Fast-JX for photolysis rates (Bian & Prather, 2002; Mao et al., 2010).
-FlexChem also includes a derived type object, State_Het, which passes state variables from GEOS-Chem model for calculating heterogeneous chemistry reaction rates including cloud liquid water content, aerosol size distribution, pH, and/or alkalinity.
-This derived type object holds common intermediate quantities necessary for heterogeneous reaction rate computations, such as aerosol area, avoiding repeated computation and memory use.
+GEOS-Chem has been structured to interact with the KPP-generated solver code through the FlexChem 374 375 interface which prepares data for the solver code, executes the code, and retrieves concentrations at the end of the time step.
+FlexChem allows GEOS-Chem to use modules outside of KPP for computing reaction 376 377 rates, for example interfacing with Fast-JX for photolysis rates (Bian & Prather, 2002; Mao et al., 2010).
+FlexChem also includes a derived type object, State_Het, which passes state variables from GEOS-378 379 Chem model for calculating heterogeneous chemistry reaction rates including cloud liquid water content, aerosol size distribution, pH, and alkalinity.
+This derived type object holds common intermediate quantities 380 necessary for heterogeneous reaction rate computations, such as aerosol area, avoiding repeated 381 computation and memory use.
 FlexChem also allows GEOS-Chem users to modify the chemical mechanism input into KPP without modifying the GEOS-Chem source code.

-We evaluate the accuracy and computational performance of the adaptive solver in KPP version 3.0.0 using global GEOS-Chem simulations at 2°×2.5° resolution with 72 vertical levels extending up to 0.1 hPa.
-The model is driven by the Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA-2) meteorological fields from the NASA Global Modeling and Assimilation Office (GMAO).
-The external time step for the chemistry solver is 20 minutes.
-All simulations are conducted on the same single-node hardware with 24 Intel Cascade Lake physical cores (Intel(R) Xeon(TM) Platinum 8268 CPUs with a base clock speed of 2.90GHz, no hyper-threading logical cores), 100 GB of RAM, and a high-performance Lustre parallel file system.
-The model was compiled using Intel(R) Fortran Compiler (ifort) version 2021.2.0.
+We evaluate the accuracy and computational performance of the adaptive solver in KPP version 3.0.0 using 385 global GEOS-Chem simulations at $2^{\circ} \times 2.5^{\circ}$ resolution with 72 vertical levels extending up to 0.1 hPa.
+The 386 model is driven by the Modern-Era Retrospective analysis for Research and Applications, Version 2 387 (MERRA-2) meteorological fields from the NASA Global Modeling and Assimilation Office (GMAO).
+388 The external time step for the chemistry solver is 20 minutes.
+All simulations are conducted on the same 389 single-node hardware with 24 Intel Cascade Lake physical cores (Intel(R) Xeon(TM) Platinum 8268 CPUs 390 with a base clock speed of 2.90GHz, no hyper-threading logical cores), 100 GB of RAM, and a high-391 performance Lustre parallel file system.
+The model was compiled using Intel(R) Fortran Compiler (ifort) 392 393 version 2021.2.0.

 We select as the standard configuration of the adaptive solver within the GEOS-Chem model a dynamically defined threshold with OH as target species during daytime, and NO2 during nighttime, with coefficients $\alpha{OH} = 5 \times 10^{-5}$ and $\alpha{NO2} = 1 \times 10^{-4}$.
+We find that using NO3 as an alternative nighttime target species results in higher accuracy but lower speed-up (Table S3).
 We do not force any species to remain in the implicit KPP solver as fast and we do not use the append functionality.
 We find that we achieve a net 32% reduction in integration time in this standard configuration.